 All projects must have a focus on decreasing pollution (and increase water quality) and/or an increase in recreational/educational activities.

 Established with the Robert R. Anderson Family Fund.
 This also includes the Kristen E. Baylor Memorial and Early and Margaret Brown Family funds.

-The Agriculture and Land Preservation fund supports education, study, and research in agriculture to improve farms, farming and land preservation in York County.
-Current priority areas are strategic land preservation and supporting the economic welfare of farmers.
+The Agriculture and Land Preservation Fund supports education, study, and research in agriculture to improve farms, farming and land preservation in York County.

 Established with the Charles G. Eyster Family Fund.

 The Sustainable Energy Fund provides education and technical assistance to help nonprofit organizations and municipal entities conserve energy and reduce operating costs.
 The fund is currently exploring large-scale demonstration projects to transform the way York Countians think about energy conservation.

 - Applications to YCCF’s Environmental Funds will be accepted on a rolling basis in 2023.